Carillon: Origins

-The carillon originated from two earlier functions of bells: ringing bells to send messages and ringing bells to indicate the time of day.
+The carillon originated from two earlier functions of bells: ringing bells to send messages or to indicate the time of day.

-In the Middle Ages, bellringers attached ropes to the clappers of swinging bells and rung them while stationary in a technique called chiming.
-Chiming bells gave the ringer more control compared to swinging bells, and so was used to send messages to those within earshot.
+Bellringers attached ropes to the clappers of swinging bells and rang them while stationary in a technique called chiming.
+Chiming bells gave the ringer more control compared to swinging bells, so was used to send messages to those within earshot.
 For example, sounding bells was often used to warn of a fire or impending attack.
 At celebratory events, a bellringer could gather ropes together to chime multiple bells in rhythmic patterns.
 By the end of the 15th century, chimers are recorded to have used their technique to play music on bells.
 A 1478 chronicle recounts a man in Dunkirk having made a "great innovation in honor of God" by playing melodies on bells.
-Another recounts in 1482 a jester from Aalst playing bells in Antwerp with ropes and batons, the latter term suggesting the existence of a keyboard.
+Another one recounts in 1482 a jester from Aalst playing bells in Antwerp with ropes and batons, the latter term suggesting the existence of a keyboard.

 In the 14th century, the newly developed escapement technology for mechanical clocks spread throughout European clock towers and gradually replaced the water clock.
-Since the earliest clocks lacked faces, they announced the time by striking a bell a number of times corresponding to the current hour.
-Eventually, these striking clocks were modified to make a warning signal just before the hour count to draw the attention of listeners to the incoming announcement.
+Since the earliest clocks lacked faces, they announced the time by striking a bell a number of times corresponding to the hour.
+Eventually, these striking clocks were modified to make a warning signal just before the hour count to draw the attention of listeners to the upcoming announcement.
 This signal is called the forestrike (voorslag).
-Originally the forestrike consisted of striking one or two bells, and the systems slowly grew in complexity.
+Originally, the forestrike consisted of striking one or two bells, and the systems slowly grew in complexity.
 By the middle of the 15th century, forestrikes, with three to seven bells, could play simple melodies.

 As late as 1510, these two functions were combined into one primitive carillon in the Oudenaarde Town Hall.
-One set of nine bells were connected to both a keyboard and to the clock's forestrike.
-The Low Countries—present day Belgium, the Netherlands, and the French Netherlands—were most interested in the potential of using bells to make music.
+One set of nine bells was connected to both a keyboard and the clock's forestrike.
+The Low Countries—present-day Belgium, the Netherlands, and the French Netherlands—were most interested in the potential of using bells to make music.
 In this region, bellfounding had reached an advanced stage relative to other regions in Europe.